Larissartoricader/AppFitJournay/README.md

 - **Username**: test
 - **Email**: test@test.com

-We welcome you to experience the features and functionalities of FitJourney.
+I welcome you to experience the features and functionalities of FitJourney.